HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

 Implementations can rely on the following behaviors:

-* SHLink Payload processing for `shlink:` URIs
+* SMART Health Linksink Payload processing for `shlink:` URIs
-  * SHLink Payloads SHALL be constructed as per `"v":1` (i.e., payloads are Base64urlencoded, minified JSON objects)
+  * SMART Health Linksink Payloads SHALL be constructed as per `"v":1` (i.e., payloads are Base64urlencoded, minified JSON objects)
     * Any changes to this design will require a new URI scheme, rather than a `v` bump
-* SHLink Payload stability
+* SMART Health Linksink Payload stability
   * `.label`, `.exp`, and `.flag` SHALL always work as defined for `"v":1`
     * Any changes to this design will require a new URI scheme, rather than a `v` bump
   * New properties MAY be introduced without a version bump, as long as they're optional and safe to ignore
-  * SHL Receiving Application SHALL ignore properties they don't recognize
+  * SMART Health Links Receiving Application SHALL ignore properties they don't recognize
   * Introduction of properties that can't safely be ignored will require a `v` bump
-* SHLink Payload flags
+* SMART Health Linksink Payload flags
   * New flag values MAY be introduced without a version bump, as long as they're safe to ignore.
 For example, the v1 flag `L` is safe to ignore because the client will still be able to handle a one-time manifest request.
 The `P` flag however cannot be ignored because the server will respond with an error if no passcode is provided.
-  * SHL Receiver Application SHALL ignore flag values they don't recognize
+  * SMART Health Links Receiver Application SHALL ignore flag values they don't recognize
   * Introduction of new flag values that can't safely be ignored will require a `v` bump
 * Manifest URL request/response
-  * New request parameters or headers MAY be introduced without a version bump, as long as they're optional and safe to ignore, or gated by a flag or property in the SHL Payload
+  * New request parameters or headers MAY be introduced without a version bump, as long as they're optional and safe to ignore, or gated by a flag or property in the SMART Health Links Payload
   * New response parameters or headers MAY be introduced without a version bump, as long as they're optional and safe to ignore, or gated by a request parameter
-  * SHL Sharing Application and SHL Receiving Application SHALL ignore parameters and headers they don't recognize
+  * SMART Health Links Sharing Application and SMART Health Links Receiving Application SHALL ignore parameters and headers they don't recognize
   * Introduction of parameters or headers that can't safely be ignored will require a `v` bump
 * Encryption and signature schemes
   * Changes to the cryptographic protocol will require a `v` bump

-This means that SHL Receiver Applications can always recognize a SHLink Payload and display its label to the user.
-If a SHL Receiver Application receives a SHLink with a `v` newer than what it supports, it SHOULD display an appropriate message to the user and SHOULD NOT proceed with a manifest request, unless it has some reason to believe that proceeding is safe.
+This means that SMART Health Links Receiver Applications can always recognize a SMART Health Linksink Payload and display its label to the user.
+If a SMART Health Links Receiver Application receives a SMART Health Linksink with a `v` newer than what it supports, it SHOULD display an appropriate message to the user and SHOULD NOT proceed with a manifest request, unless it has some reason to believe that proceeding is safe.

 <p></p>

 **Design Note: Viewer URL Prefixes**

 *By using viewer URLs that end in `#`, we take advantage of the browser behavior where `#` fragments are not sent to a server at the time of a request.
-Thus the SHLink payload will not appear in server-side logs or be available to server-side processing when a link like `https://viewer.example.org#shlink:/ey...` is opened in a browser.*
+Thus the SMART Health Linksink payload will not appear in server-side logs or be available to server-side processing when a link like `https://viewer.example.org#shlink:/ey...` is opened in a browser.*

-The following optional step may occur sometime after a SHLink is generated:
+The following optional step may occur sometime after a SMART Health Linksink is generated:
 * **Optional: Update Shared Files**.
 For some sharing scenarios, Sharing User MAY update the shared files from time to time (e.g., when new lab results arrive or new immunizations are performed).
 Updated versions SHALL be encrypted using the same key as the initial version.

 <p></p>

-#### Example SHLink Generation
+#### Example SMART Health Linksink Generation
 ```js
 import { encode as b64urlencode } from 'https://deno.land/std@0.82.0/encoding/base64url.ts';